SebastianGalo/slowtech_midi_controller/README.md

 # Hardware

 - Teensy LC
-- 595 shift registers (to be replaced with TLC5940NT or similar)
+- 595 shift registers
 - 4067 multiplexers
 - SSD 1306 128x64px oled i2c display
-- Tactile non-toggle switches
+- Tactile switches
-- LEDs for feedback
+- LED feedback

-The two 595 shift registers will be replaced with TLC5940NT 16 channel LED PWM driver.
+The two 595 shift registers will be replaced with a 5940 IC, 16 channel LED PWM driver.

 Only needs one resistor to the IC instead of one per LED.

-Prototype one will be made with through hole components, afterwards designed with SMD to make everything neater and smaller.
+Prototyping will be made with through hole components, afterwards designed with SMD to make everything neater and smaller.

 # Diagrams